wevm/wagmi/docs/react/getting-started.md

 Once the command runs, you'll see some prompts to complete.

 ```
-What is your project named? my-app
+Project name: wagmi-project
-What framework would you like to use?
-Next.js / Vite (React)
+Select a framework: React / Vanilla
 ...
 ```

 After the prompts, `create-wagmi` will create a directory with your project name and install the required dependencies.
-Check out the `README.md` for further instructions.
+Check out the `README.md` for further instructions (if required).

 ## Manual Installation